How I Went About Learning Russian and Czech

 I read many other audiobooks: Yama by Kuprin, which is just a phenomenal story, Doctor Zhivago by Pasternak.
 One of my absolute favorites was a radio presentation of Fathers and Sons by Turgenev as well as The Master and Margarita, The Brothers Karamazov, Anna Karenina and War and Peace.
 I read this book by Edward Radzinsky on Stalin, which is amazing.

 There’s a store here in Vancouver called Russkiy Mir where you can buy Russian DVDs, so I bought a bunch of those.
+There are lots of online resources you can access to watch Russian TV shows these days.
 I watched Ирония Судьбы (The Irony of Fate) and Жестокий Романс, which is a lovely movie.
 Those are some of my favorites, I still have them.
 To me, videos, I’ll only watch them once, maybe twice, so it doesn’t have the value of the book that I might read and go back and read again or audio books, for that matter.